lokszechung/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 8.  | Objects | Properties                        | Messages            | Output     |
     | ------- | --------------------------------- | ------------------- | ---------- |
     | Account | transactions @Array[@Transaction] | printTransactions() | @undefined |

+Tests:

+1. a.
+Should create a new instance of Account from txt file.
+   b.
+Account id should be 1234